awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 The core device uses the selections from the global lifecycle only if this manifest doesn't define a lifecycle\.
 You can specify the `all` selection key to run sections of the global lifecycle that don't have selection keys\.
 `Artifacts`
 \(Optional\) A list of objects that each define a binary artifact for the component on the platform that this manifest defines\.
 For example, you can define code or images as artifacts\.
+When the component deploys, the AWS IoT Greengrass Core software downloads the artifact to a folder on the core device\.
+You can also define artifacts as archive files that the software extracts after it downloads them\.
+You can use [recipe variables](#recipe-variables) to get the paths to the folders where the artifacts install on the core device\.
++ Normal files – Use the [artifacts:path recipe variable](#component-recipe-artifacts-path) to get the path to the folder that contains the artifacts\.
+For example, specify `{artifacts:path}/my_script.py` in a recipe to get the path to an artifact that has the URI `s3://DOC-EXAMPLE-BUCKET/path/to/my_script.py`\.
++ Extracted archives – Use the [artifacts:decompressedPath recipe variable](#component-recipe-artifacts-decompressed-path) to get the path to the folder that contains the extracted archive artifacts\.
+The AWS IoT Greengrass Core software extracts each archive to a folder with the same name as the archive\.
+For example, specify `{artifacts:decompressedPath}/my_archive/my_script.py` in a recipe to get the path to `my_script.py` in the archive artifact that has the URI `s3://DOC-EXAMPLE-BUCKET/path/to/my_artifact.zip`\.
+When you develop a component with an archive artifact on a local core device, you might not have a URI for that artifact\.
+To test your component with an `Unarchive` option that extracts the artifact, specify a URI where the file name matches the name of your archive artifact file\.
+You can specify the URI where you expect to upload the archive artifact, or you can specify a new placeholder URI\.
+For example, to extract the `my_archive.zip` artifact during a local deployment, you can specify `s3://DOC-EXAMPLE-BUCKET/my_archive.zip`\.
 Each object contains the following information:
 `URI`
-The URI of an artifact in an Amazon S3 bucket\.
-AWS IoT Greengrass fetches the artifact from this URI when the component installs\.
+The URI of an artifact in an S3 bucket\.
+The AWS IoT Greengrass Core software fetches the artifact from this URI when the component installs, unless the artifact already exists on the device\.
 Each artifact must have a unique file name within each manifest\.
 `Unarchive`
 \(Optional\) The type of archive to unpack\.
 Choose from the following options:
 + `NONE` – The file isn't an archive to unpack\.
+The AWS IoT Greengrass Core software installs the artifact to a folder on the core device\.
+You can use the [artifacts:path recipe variable](#component-recipe-artifacts-path) to get the path to this folder\.
 + `ZIP` – The file is a ZIP archive\.
 The AWS IoT Greengrass Core software extracts the archive to a folder with the same name as the archive\.
+You can use the [artifacts:decompressedPath recipe variable](#component-recipe-artifacts-decompressed-path) to get the path to the folder that contains this folder\.
 Defaults to `NONE`\.
   `Permission`
 \(Optional\) An object that defines the access permissions to set for this artifact file\.
 You can set the read permission and the execute permission\.